-There are the disparities in communities because of social economic issues such as poverty, unemployment etc. How the world develops while conserving heritage is critical.
-The travel restrictions imposed during the pandemic have impacted SAHRAs activities and community participation in heritage.
-Heritage builds communities and contributes to resilience and there may be a disconnect between communities with their heritage.
-Community participation depends on whether the heritage is representative of that community.
+There are disparities in communities because of socio-economic issues such as poverty and unemployment.
+How the world develops while conserving heritage is critical as heritage builds communities and contributes to resilience and commitment between communities with their heritage.
 The destruction of heritage resources remains an issue unless communities see the beauty of heritage, not only when it is beneficial to them.
 Developers need to come up with solutions to address the economic issues of the surrounding communities.
 Poverty and crime hinder community participation in heritage.
-SAHRA played an integral role in the upliftment of communities through employment of youth during the Presidential Stimulus Project (PSP) audit of heritage resources.